Actipro/WPF-Controls/Documentation/topics/syntaxeditor/term-definitions.md

 <td>Line Terminator</td>
 <td>

-Indicates the character or characters used to end a line, and is represented by the [LineTerminator](xref:ActiproSoftware.Text.LineTerminator) enumeration.
+Indicates the character or characters used to end a line and is represented by the [LineTerminator](xref:ActiproSoftware.Text.LineTerminator) enumeration.

 </td>
 </tr>